Outback SUPing is now a thing

-It was an early morning rise from our base at Discovery Parks BIG4 - Argylla, Mount Isa, we wanted to be at the lake when the gates opened at 6am.
+It was an early morning rise from Mount Isa, we wanted to be at the lake when the gates opened at 6am.
 And we were!
 The SUP took under 10 minutes to inflate to the appropriate pressure, moments later we were on the water!
 We paddled around the central island opposite the kayaking club and picnic area; the inflatable board handled just as well as our hard-boards.
 Very happy!

 The lake itself was peaceful with the only disturbance being the wake from our boards.
 The surrounding hills were perfectly reflected in the water and the fact that no-one else was in sight at this time of day, reinforced how remote you are on Lake Moondarra.
 What a great way to start the day.
 We saw numerous birds including hawks and peacocks as well as the occasional freshwater crocodile.
 The locals had already said "no worries, these are only freshies, they won’t eat you”.
 Oh good!

 Next on the list was Lawn Hill National Park, located about 4 hours drive north-west of Mount Isa.
 The park has many walking trails which showcase the spectacular views of Lawn Hill Gorge and Indarri Falls, but that’s another story.
 Lawn Hill Creek, which runs through the gorge, is fed all year round by underground springs which come to the surface at the top of the gorge.

 You can access the above locations by travelling along the waterway which is by far the best way to appreciate this gorge with unpowered craft.
 Canoes are available for those who haven't come prepared ($50 for two people for two hours).